blues/sparrow-reference-web-app/README.md

 #### HUB_AUTH_TOKEN

 The Sparrow Reference Web App needs access to your Notehub project in order to show the gateway and sensor nodes in your project.
 An access token is used to authenticate the app.

-To find retrieve an authentication token, put this in your command line, replacing `YOUR_NOTEHUB_EMAIL` & `NOTEHUB_PASSWORD` with your own:
+To find retrieve an authentication token, put this in your command line (VS Code Menu > Terminal > New Terminal), replacing `YOUR_NOTEHUB_EMAIL` & `NOTEHUB_PASSWORD` with your own:

 ```
 curl -X POST -L 'https://api.notefile.net/auth/login' \